joaquinlpereyra/blog/content/key.md

 title: Public Key
 ---

-You may contact me encrypting your messages with this key.
+You may encrypt your message when contacting Agaricus using this key.

-If you for any reason doubt a message is actually from me, please do request an encrypted version of it.
+This may also be used to prove authenticity of a message of ours.

 ## Key
 ```